Two Thumbs trailhead (km2350) – Stone Hut (km2368)

 The next car to come along had J, Klaus, and a new face but familiar name, Ruslan, in it.
 Jenny, who runs the farmstay, had offered to take them to the trailhead for $30 pp. There was just room for one more person in the back seat, plus space in the truckbed.
 Hart immediately volunteered to ride in the truckbed, and who was I to argue?

 I had been telling Hart about my experiences of serendipity on this trail and was confident we would get a ride.
 Though we didn’t get a free hitch all the way (I gave Jenny $20 for the ride, even though she didn’t ask for anything), I believe the serendipity in this case was bringing us together as a group.
-A group that was necessary to cross the river up ahead.
+A group that was necessary to cross the river multiple times up ahead.

 The wind was fierce at the trailhead.
 Rain was expected for later that night and something was definitely blowing in.
 The gusts almost blew me off my feet.
 Thankfully, the wind subsided as we moved up the canyon.
 At first, we took little notice of how strong Bush Stream was flowing.
 It was braided at the bottom, its strength divided by many channels.
 We crossed a few lesser channels with ease, even making light of them.
 But at the first crossing of the full channel, we quickly realized our dilemma.
 This was no stream but a swollen torrent of a river.
 A huge catchment area feeds the waterway and all the melting snow was rapidly making its way to the sea, turning the river completely murky to boot.

 Ruslan was the first to attempt the crossing.
 You might recall, he was the one that rode out the cyclone alone in A-frame hut.
-Then he crossed the swollen stream from Comyns Hut 50 times by himself.
+AND then he crossed the swollen stream from Comyns Hut 50 times by himself.
 He is a pretty tall guy but I also got the impression that he was a bit crazy.
 I later learned that he is just pretty experienced, confident, and cool-headed.
 He made it half-way across but appeared to be fighting hard to stay upright.
 Klaus, just behind him, was also struggling.
 J, Hart, and I decided to try the crossing as a group.
 None of us had practiced the technique and it quickly went south.
 Hart was the up-current person and started loosing his footing.
 Suddenly he was swept down and J was left clinging onto him and I onto J. We could barely keep our own footing at that point.
 Ruslan came back out, grabbed my free arm and we were then all able to struggle to the shore.
 Hart was soaked and a bit shaken, but ok.
 I’ll never forget the look on his face, though.
 And to think, he was contemplating crossing the Rangitata by himself only the day before.
 I’m so glad that he changed his mind and that he also ended up ok this time.
 It could have happened to any one of us.

 We walked away from this first crossing with a new understanding of the power of the river and how quickly things could go wrong.
 We had many more crossings to go, since the route once again followed the river canyon.
 We could see that 2 more crossings would be needed to get around a series of bluffs, aptly named the Sawtooth.
 So we tried a different strategy in trying to go up and over one of the bluffs.